msheliga1/uriHW19PWATextEd/README.md

     webpack -  Scrunch all the code, images, etc. into one big, ES6 old javascript, file.
         - plugins to auto-generated index.html file, service worker and manifest IDB - Interent Database - DB on client side.
+    Heroku - needs package.json at root level to know how to build.
+Argghhh.
+Very last minute change of entire structure.
+        - It would be great if the sample repos were set up to run correctly, and if the .gitignore included /client - /source/node_modules.

 ## Acceptance Criteria
 -----------------------